 Off the Beaten Path: Juayua is Worth More than Just a Click

-We parked the bus in the town square, and set a return time so that everyone could wander about at their leisure.
+We parked the bus along the town square, and set a return time so that everyone could wander about at their leisure.
 Most of the women in the group walked straight to the church.
-Several parishoners were kneeling as the priest was saying the Mass, and the women in our group knelt in the back rows, instructing their children to kneel quietly beside them.
+Several parishioners were kneeling as the priest was saying the Mass, and the women in our group knelt in the back rows, instructing their children to kneel quietly beside them.
 After spending some time in prayer, our group emerged from the church to admire the facade and the nearby flowers.
-Then we scattered, this way and that, into the shops and under the trees in the town square.
+Then we scattered, this way and that, into the shops and under the trees in the central plaza.

 I wandered over to a woman who was selling one of my all-time favorite street foods: green mango with chili!
 The mangoes are peeled and sliced into small plastic bags.
 Then, per the customer's desire, a couple of spoonfuls of different ground-up spices and a few squirts of red chili sauce are added.
 Delicious!
 Next it was into the corner bakery where I bought a sweet piece of tamarind cake to share on the bus.

 It was a beautiful cloudy afternoon, and most of our group had gathered beneath the trees which surround a circular fountain in the center of the square.
 We shared our treats with one another, which ended up producing a lot more business for the green-mango-with-chili lady.
 As we were relaxing and sharing stories, I recalled one of my favorite visits to Juayua...back in 2005.